pyrevitlabs/pyRevit/README.md

 The setup program clones these two branches into your machine at installation.

 -	`master` : Master branch holds the main published repository.
+(It's currently empty but will hold the library scripts for final release of version 3.)
 It also includes this Readme file that provides a link to the [pyRevit blog](http://eirannejad.github.io/pyRevit/).
-- `loader` : This is the master branch for the loader script that creates UI buttons for the scripts.
+- `loader` : This is the main branch for the loader script that creates UI buttons for the library scripts.
 It also includes the compiled `.dll` binaries for `RevitPythonLoader` that is needed to create the buttons.

 ####Develop Branches:

 - `loaderDev` : This is the develop branch for the python loader script and the pyRevit module.
 - `loaderBinaryDev` : This branch has the visual studio project and is the develop branch for `RevitPythonLoader` which is the addon required to load the loader and create `IExternalCommand` interfaces for Revit.
 - `verThreeDev` : This is the beta version code for the pyRevit library.
 The current beta installer, clones this branch to your machine.
 This will be pulled to master for the final version.
+- `verThreeFR` : Work-in-progress folder for final release of version 3.

 ####Misc Branches: